WD16: Single-operand instructions

 The high-order ten bits specify the operation to be performed, with bit 15 generally selecting byte versus word addressing.
 A single group of six bits specifies the operand as defined above.

 Single-operand short immediate instructions

 The high-order seven bits and bits 5 and 4 specify the operation to be performed.
 A single group of three bits specifies the register.
 A four bit count field contains a small immediate or a count.
 In all cases one is added to this field making the range 1 through 16.

 Floating point instructions

 The high-order eight bits specify the operation to be performed.
 Two groups of four bits specify the source and destination addressing mode and register.
 If field I = 0, designated register contains the address of the operand, the equivalent of addressing mode (Rn).
 If field I = 1, designated register contains the address of the address of the operand, the equivalent of addressing mode @0(Rn).

+Opcodes F500 to FFFF were mapped to a fourth microm to implement eleven more floating point instructions.
+There is no evidence that this fourth microm was ever produced.
+When a standard WD16 processor executes opcodes F500 to FFFF, the reserved opcode trap is taken, loading PC from 001A.